Skip to Main Content

 Oklahoma's Tribal Government Websites: History and Culture contains links to Native American resources organized by tribe.

 Image source: Hutchins & Lanny.
 Holding Eagle Tail, Chief of Police, in Native Dress with Breastplate and Holding Fan Tipi Nearby.
 Glass Negatives of Indians (Collected by the Bureau of American Ethnology) (1850s-1930s).
 1891.
 National Anthropological Archives, Smithsonian Institution.
 ARTstor (NMNH_125718308).

 A multi-disciplinary full text database containing full text for more than 4,650 journals, including more than 3,900 peer-reviewed titles.

 Bibliography of Native North Americans - Ebscohost

-Includes 4 databases with full-text scholarly journal articles covering a wide range of topics, including among others, humanities, sciences, and social sciences.
+Includes 4 databases with full-text scholarly journal articles and images covering a wide range of topics, including humanities, sciences, social sciences, and more.